 On their return from war, many soldiers leased farming land and became soldier settlers.

-To find published works held by the National Library use the keywords ‘solder settlers’ or Browse alphabetically for the following heading in the online catalogue:
+To find published works held by the National Library use the keywords ‘soldier settlers’ or search by subject in the catalogue.
+Useful subject headings include:

 The following websites also contain useful information on the scheme and access to records: